nbalduzzi/adidas-challenge-email-service/README.md

 2. The `e2e tests` was disabled and will fail if are executed because is all mocked and i i didn't implement a Token Deliver API.
 I did this in order to follow the challenge instructions where asking to me for `3 microservices` and i don't know if i can create more services than asked to me.

+3. I desided not implementing a `Queue consumer` from any technology like `RabbitMQ` or `Redis` to dont adding complex layers on the project, but is a better solution than the http async call from subscriptor service for sending the email, is a better aproach implement a `queue cosumer` with fifo strategy.

 ## Security

 ### Authorization Header